 My trainers have finally succumbed to its finality-a slow, painful but sure death and I am the only one mourning.
 The plastic straps that held the shoe laces fell out and as much as I want to revive them with superglue, I know it is high time to give them a rest.
 There were tears shed indeed, for these once-beautiful worn-out shoes have been with me since the start of my European saga and have witnessed my personal retreats, ups and downs, journeys and art discoveries.

-For a year, these trainers have been in Barcelona and discovered the trails of the fathers of modern art: the Fundación Joan Miró, Pablo Picasso Museum, Gaudi´s Sagrada Familia/Casa Mila and also discovered the avant-garde Antoni Tapiés.
-They have basked in the Figueres sunshine to catch a glimpse of what inspired Salvador Dali.
+For a year, these trainers have been in Barcelona and discovered the trails of the fathers of modern art: the Fundación Joan Miró, Pablo Picasso Museum, Gaudi's Sagrada Familia/Casa Mila and also discovered the avant-garde Antoni Tapiés.
+They basked in the Figueres sunshine to catch a glimpse of what inspired Salvador Dali.

-Moving on to contemporary times, in Berlin, soccer shoes were commemorate in Berlin as part of the Land of Ideas, in honour of their developer, the Dassler family (Adidas).
+Moving on to contemporary times, in Berlin, soccer shoes were commemorated in Berlin as part of the Land of Ideas, in honour of their developer, the Dassler family (Adidas).

 Artist Victoria Fuller also made an ode to the Shoe of Shoes.
 It is a large shoe sculpture made up of shoes.
 Victoria says, "While the collection of many shoes can represent commercial mass production, it can also represent a cultural icon of femininity, perhaps collective feminine strength.
 The common object is elevated to a higher form, by transforming the mundane into a surreal fantasy."